X-DE1/combine_slabs/readme.md

 Allows the stacking of slabs vertically

-Comboblock Plus is a fork of [comboblock](https://github.com/sirrobzeroone/comboblock) with some bug fixes:
+Combine Slabs is a fork of [comboblock](https://github.com/sirrobzeroone/comboblock) with some bug fixes:
 <br>
 https://github.com/sirrobzeroone/comboblock/issues/6
 <br>